andrewmoles2/Introduction-to-LaTeX/Introduction-to-LaTeX.md

 -   Make sure your figure has a label
 -   Now you can add the figure labels

 Hint: You might need to edit the table to make it look the same as the pdf.
-Some things you can try are adding or removing `\hline` arguments or removing the lines in the in the begin tablular command like the examples below:
+Some things you can try are adding or removing `\hline` arguments or removing the lines in the in the begin tabular command like the examples below:

 ```
 % line between columns